mayanktyagi1709/mayanktyagi1709/README.md

 ### Hi there, I'm Mayank 👋

-## I'm a self-taught passionate FrontEnd developer from India 🇮🇳!!
+## I'm a self-taught passionate Software Engineer!!

-- 🌱 Mantra of my life-"To keep your balance you must keep moving!"
+- 🌱 Mantra of my life-"To keep your balance, you must keep moving!"
 - ✍️ I like experimenting with new technologies and building small projects
 - 👯 I’m currently learning React
 - 🥅 2024 Goals: Contribute more to Open Source projects